hbc/knowledgebase/r/shinysurveys.md

 ## Learning Objectives

 In this KB entry, you will:
-  - Develop a survey using Shinysurveys
+  - Develop surveys using Shinysurveys
   - Create additional input modes
   - Connect your Shiny Survey to Google Sheets via shinyapps.io